Carowinds: History

-Early history
+Early history, Carowinds Corporation (1969–1974)

 Carowinds was announced on October 10, 1969, and originally planned on being a large resort which would include a theme park, hotels, a shopping center, a golf course, and an NFL stadium.
 The name Carowinds was conceived from the park's original theme of the history and culture of the Carolinas, and is a portmanteau of Carolina and winds, in reference to the winds that blow across the two states.
 Ground was broken on May 1, 1970, with a planned opening date in April 1972.
 After numerous construction delays due to weather, the park eventually opened on March 31, 1973, under the ownership of the Carowinds Corporation, a consortium of local investors headed by Hall.
 The first season brought in over 1.2 million visitors, but attendance at Carowinds was curtailed by the 1973 oil crisis, and plans for the proposed resort were put on hold.
 Sagging attendance and mounting debt forced Carowinds Corporation to merge with Taft Broadcasting in early 1975.

 Taft Broadcasting and KECO (1975–1992)

 1970s

-Taft originally ran the park through Family Leisure Centers, a joint venture between Taft and Top Value Enterprises.
-It was later transferred to a wholly-owned Taft subsidiary, Kings Entertainment Company.
+Taft originally ran the park through Family Leisure Centers, a joint venture between Taft and Top Value Enterprises (owned by the Kroger supermarket chain).
+It was later transferred to a wholly owned Taft subsidiary, Kings Entertainment Company.
 Taft Broadcasting brought new life to the park with its Hanna-Barbera characters and several rides aimed to appeal to younger guests.
 Carowinds added its second roller coaster, and first wooden coaster, with the addition of Scooby-Doo in 1975.
 The Wagon Wheel and The Waltzer flat rides were also added to the park.
 A small carousel was added to the Carolina Crossroads area.
 In 1976, Carowinds opened Thunder Road, a Philadelphia Toboggan Coasters racing wooden coaster designed by Curtis D. Summers.
 It was the largest and most expensive ride built in Carowinds' short three years of existence, at a cost of $1.6 million.
 The trains were relocated from the defunct Jetstream roller coaster at Chicago's Riverview Park.
 White Lightnin', a Schwarzkopf launched shuttle roller coaster, opened in 1977.
 The Witchdoctor was relocated to Pirate Island and renamed Black Widow.
 The Waltzer is removed after a year of operation and Wagon Wheel is moved into its place.
 Trams are added to the parking lot.
 In 1979, a $3 million expansion adds the County Fair area, which contains four new rides.
 Additionally, a 1923 antique carousel built by the Philadelphia Toboggan Company is added to The Land of Hanna-Barbera.